-Other sections capture personal stories of UNC Charlotte faculty and staff, as they have related their family members’ roles in World War II.
+Other sections of the website capture personal stories of UNC Charlotte faculty and staff, as they have related their family members’ roles in World War II.

-This is the largest group of UNC Charlotte students to travel together abroad.
-In another first, they are the first university band from North Carolina to represent the United States at an annual commemoration of the D-Day invasion.
+The group that went on the trip was the largest group of UNC Charlotte students ever to travel together abroad.
+In another first, they were the first university band from North Carolina to represent the United States at an annual commemoration of the D-Day invasion.